Spidey tops box office while Cinema Day draws millions

 Some other countries have experimented with a similar day of cheap movie tickets, but Saturday’s promotion was the first of its kind on such a large scale in the U.S. Organizers of the National Cinema Day said the event could become an annual fixture.

-“This proves that people love going to the theaters,” said Paul Dergarabedian, senior media analyst for data firm Comscore.
+“This proves that people love going to the theaters,” said Paul Dergarabedian, senior media analyst for Comscore.
 “Pricing is always a consideration.”

 The top three performing movie titles for the day included Tom Cruise’s “Top Gun: Maverick,” The Rock and Kevin Hart’s “DC League of Super Pets” and Brad Pitt’s “Bullet Train.”
 Another top draw was “Spider-Man: No Way Home,” which recaptured the No. 1 box office spot for the weekend.